 Although each case is different, the outlook for medullary breast cancer is often better than for some other more common types of invasive breast cancer.

 Who gets medullary breast cancer?

-Medullary breast cancer is more common in women who inherit a faulty copy of the BRCA 1 gene.
+Medullary breast cancer can occur at any age but it is more often diagnosed in younger women.
+It is also more common in women who have inherited an altered BRCA1 gene.
 It can also occur in men but this is very rare.

-Medullary breast cancer is diagnosed using a range of tests including a mammogram (breast x-ray) and an ultrasound scan, followed by a core biopsy or fine needle aspiration (FNA).
+Medullary breast cancer is diagnosed in the same way as other breast cancers.
+Tests may include a mammogram (breast x-ray) and/or an ultrasound scan, followed by a fine needle aspiration (FNA) and/or core biopsy.

 Find out more about diagnosing breast cancer.

 As with all types of breast cancer, the features of your medullary breast cancer will affect what treatments you might be offered.